brysonsteck/resurrection/README.md

 ## Bugs and Feedback

 If you have encountered a bug, would like to suggest new features or simply provide feedback, I'd highly recommend you use GitHub issues in order to do so.
 However, I am aware that people visit this site and are so uncultured that they don't know what they are looking at (jk i love all of you).
 In that case, I created this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSd8RWwcGTy7rtqPl4J7h1UWE-H0KKp1Usr1NOFdgZkVLmLUtw/viewform?usp=sf_link) as a secondary option to submit issues if you wish.

-Just know that you don't have as much flexibility with reporting things as you would here using GitHub issues.
-All reports from the Google Form are posted and tracked through GitHub issues regardless.
+If you choose to submit your report via Google Forms, just know that you don't have as much flexibility with reporting things as you would here using GitHub issues.
+Also know that all reports from the Google Form are posted and tracked through GitHub issues regardless.

 ## License and Copyright Notice

 All files in this repository are subject to copyright under the GNU Affero General Public License Version 3.
 To read the full license, click [here.](LICENSE)

 ```
-Resurrection is a Minecraft plugin that forces players to wait a certain amount of time before respawning.
+Resurrection is a Minecraft plugin that forces players to wait long amounts of time before respawning.
-Copyright &copy; 2021 Bryson Steck
+Copyright (C) 2021 Bryson Steck

 Resurrection is free software: you can redistribute it and/or modify
 it under the terms of the GNU Affero General Public License as